benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 ## Virtual machine results

 So how much faster *is* the virtual machine interpreter?
 The microbenchmarks -- which admittedly are mostly not the kind of scripts you'd write in AWK -- got about 18% faster overall.
-These are elapsed times, so smaller is better ([original here](https://github.com/benhoyt/goawk/commit/16012e2ff77343e6fe93edcb243ad9df08e507b7)):
+These are elapsed times, so smaller is better (you can see the [original](https://github.com/benhoyt/goawk/commit/16012e2ff77343e6fe93edcb243ad9df08e507b7) or measure them yourself using [benchmark.sh](https://github.com/benhoyt/goawk/blob/master/benchmark.sh) followed by [benchstat.sh](https://github.com/benhoyt/goawk/blob/master/benchstat.sh) to show these deltas):

 ```
 name                    old time/op  new time/op  delta